 The Deva has a much more substantial suspension system than the Gregory Jade.
 We do not think the Deva's suspension is ideal for lighter backpacking.
 We found the Deuter AirContact Lite to provide a similar amount of support, but with less bulk than the A3 suspension on the Deva.

 The Deva's suspension is similar to the Arc'teryx Bora 61's system.
 We think the Bora has the best suspension that utilizes a stabilizing waist belt.
 It operates true to its design and keeps weight distributed while avoiding sway in the shoulders or hips.
 The Deva's version of this system doesn't pivot quite as easily as the Bora's and feels much bulkier on the body.
 The hip belt is stiff and cumbersome, lacking the flexibility, and thus the effectiveness, of the Bora hip belt.

 Ease of Use

 The Deva is comparable in price to our award-winning packs.
-At $300, it is a good value for the woman who wants a lot of space and appreciates luxury in comfort and capacity.
-It offers space and exceptional stability when packed full.
+At $300, the Deva is a good value for the woman who wants a lot of space and appreciates comfort and capacity.
+It offers space and exceptional stability when fully packed.